AnalystOlaide/E-Commerce-Business-Analysis-Project/README.md

 ## Executive Summary

-The e-commerce business shows strong performance with $3.57M in profit and an average order value of $248.61.
-Order completion is high at 89.99%, with a low failure rate of 8.05%.
-The Online Store is the top-performing channel, while moderate discounts yield the best returns.
+The e-commerce business continues to demonstrate robust financial health, achieving a total profit of $3.57 million and maintaining a strong average order value (AOV) of $248.61.
+Customer loyalty is a standout strength, with a low churn rate of 14.88% and 85.05% of revenue ($10.37 million) generated from retained customers—underscoring the effectiveness of the platform’s engagement and satisfaction strategies.

+Operational efficiency is also high, with 89.99% of orders successfully completed, while only 8.05% failed and 1.96% remain in processing.
+The Online Store continues to be the top-performing sales channel, and insights show that moderate discounts yield the best return on investment, balancing conversion and profitability.

 The 31–50 age group drives over 50% of revenue, and married, mid-income customers are the most loyal and profitable.
 The churn rate is 14.88%, with 85.05% of revenue ($10.37M) coming from retained customers.
 Gender-based revenue is balanced.